 “The Calamities of Rohingya: a man-made humanitarian crisis”

-A Rohingya women named Ramuja who have narrated the brutal experience which would depict us to get a clear picture how the violence has been occurring in Rakhine state.
-She describes a scenario when soldiers entered her house and ripped her one year old baby boy and threw her baby into a fire.
-She was then gang raped.
+A Rohingya woman named Ramuja who have narrated the brutal experience which would depict us to get a clear picture of how the violence has been occurring in Rakhine state.
+She describes a scenario when soldiers entered her house and ripped her one-year-old baby boy and threw her baby into a fire.
+She was then gang-raped.
 Her parents, two of her sisters and her younger brother were also killed.
 Her husband, Mohammad Rafiq, was somehow managed to escape the attack.
-Such violent scenarios of Rohingya people seem to be hard to concede in the 21st century, however, Ramuja story appears to be harsh reality which thousands of Rohingya women face in Myanmar.
+Such violent scenarios of Rohingya people seem to be hard to concede in the 21st century, however, Ramuja story appears to be the harsh reality which thousands of Rohingya women face in Myanmar.

 For More articles Click here

-The writer is studying M.S.S in the department of political science, University of Dhaka, Bangladesh.
+The writer is studying M.S in the department of Computer science, Comsats University Lahore.